 Playing cards only made their way to the USA from England in the late 1700s to early 1800s, but there was still time for the Americans to add their own twist to playing card designs.

-It’s here that the corner indices on playing cards were invented and added to make it easier for players to fan out their cards and easily see what they had in their hand.
+It’s here that the corner indices on playing cards were invented and added to make it easier for players to fan out their cards and easily see what they had in their hands.
+This small detail revolutionized the world of cards and casino games.
+Suddenly, spying on opponents’ cards became harder, making games fairer.
 Indices were patented in 1871 by the New York Consolidated Card Company, although they had been in use for some time before this.

-Another addition that comes from the USA is the use of the Joker.
-It seems to have originated around the 1860s when the Americans decided to design and add a designated trump card to the deck, and the first use of the modern Joker was recorded in 1875.
+Another addition that comes from the USA is the use of the joker.
+It seems to have originated around the 1860s when the Americans decided to design and add a designated trump card to the deck.
+The first use of the modern joker was recorded in 1875.

 Play card games with BetMGM

-As you can see, our modern deck has traveled the world for centuries, and every place has impacted the design and use of the cards in some way.
+As you can see, our modern deck has traveled the world for centuries and every place has impacted the design and use of the cards in some way as part of their evolution.
 While the design of the cards might not have changed much recently, the way that they are used has, and now players can enjoy playing cards virtually through an online casino.
+They are even used as themes in other notable casino games, such as online slots.

-If you play casino games and enjoy table games, then you are spoiled for choice at BetMGM, with games such as poker, blackjack, craps, baccarat, and roulette all available for your enjoyment.
-We even have live dealer online casino games that give you the convenience of playing online with the unique atmosphere of playing in person.
+If you play casino games and enjoy table games, then you are spoiled for choice at BetMGM.
+With games such as poker, blackjack, craps, baccarat and roulette, we are regarded as one of the best live dealer online casinos.
+We even have live dealer online casino games that give you the convenience of playing online with the unique atmosphere of playing in person, such as our popular online roulette casino.